-Interference is defined as obstructing the other team's dog from running/completing its race
+Interference is defined as obstructing the other team's dog from running/completing its race.

-- 1. If a dog or any team member interferes with the opposing team during a heat and prevents them from completing their heat the Judge will stop the heat, and the team causing the interference may forfeit the heat. - 2.
-The timesheet will declared NT INT for the interfering team and AVG INT for the opposing team.
-Interference can be in the racing lane, or in all bound areas and in the area where dogs are waiting to run. - 3.
-Interference can be in the racing lane or in all bound areas and in the areas where dogs are waiting to run - 4.
+- 1. If a dog or any team member interferes with the opposing team during a heat and prevents them from completing their heat the Judge will stop the heat, and the team causing the interference will forfeit the heat. - 2.
+The timesheet will declare NT INT for the interfering team and AVG INT for the opposing team. - 3.
+Interference can be in the racing lane or in all bound areas and in the areas where dogs are waiting to run. - 4.
 A dog chasing a loose ball into the other team's area is not necessarily interference however the whistle will be blown to stop the race for safety and the race restarted. - 5.
-Interference in the racing lane will be classed as any dog passing through what would be a centre line between the 2 jumps from the backboards to the back of the runback if marked. - 6 .A dog who interferes with opposing teams from the start of warm up and in each heat intentionally will be marked on the timesheet.
-If the dog gains 2 marks against its name across all the dogs heats, the dog will then be disqualified and not permitted to run again that day, the ring Judge must inform the Level 3 judge.
-The team are allowed to use a reserve dog if one is recorded on their timesheet, or the team may convert to a Tag team (as per Section 6). - 7.
-Any dog that is disqualified must be logged with UKFL© via the online incident report form by the judge who disqualified the dog - 8.
-Dogs who continually interfere at Events may be suspended pending further consultation with the Committee. - 9.
-A dog which has been excluded from racing, may where appropriate, become a tag dog on an available Pre-cadet slot
+Interference in the racing lane will be classed as any dog passing through what would be a centre line between the 2 jumps from the backboards to the back of the runback if marked. - 6.
+A dog who interferes with opposing teams from the start of warm up and in each heat intentionally will be marked on the timesheet.
+If the dog gains 2 marks against its name across all the heats, the dog will then be disqualified and not permitted to run again that day, the ring Judge must inform the Level 3 judge.
+The team is allowed to use a reserve dog if one is recorded on their timesheet, or the team may convert to a Tag team (as per Section 6). - 7.
+Any dog that is disqualified must be logged with UKFL© via the online incident report form by the judge who disqualified the dog. - 8.
+A handler that has had a dog disqualified from racing and reported via the UKFL© official interference report form, at a minimum of 3 events within a 1-year period, may be contacted by the committee to discuss progressive actions to resolve the highlighted issues. - 9.
+If a dog is deemed as unsafe and requires further training the committee has the right to suspend it from league racing.
+The committee will work with the handler to support the dog's progression in resolving said issues.
+Each dog will be judged on the severity of the disqualification and dealt with on a case by case basis.
+Once all parties are satisfied the dog is safe it will be allowed to return to league racing.

+10. A dog which has been excluded from racing, may where appropriate, become a tag dog on an available Pre-cadet slot.